help-me-mom/ng-mocks/packages/karma-typescript/README.md

 * **karmaTypescriptConfig.stopOnFailure** - Stop on any compiler error.<br/>
   By default karma will stop when any typescript compile errors are encountered.<br/>
-  Setting this to false will allow test tobe run when typescript compile errors are present.
+  Setting this to false will allow tests to be run when typescript compile errors are present.

 Example of a full `karmaTypescriptConfig` configuration: